 The new Ultima body will take the payload up to 240 tonnes per load and further maximise the haul fleet’s availability and productivity.

-The JECTM bodies were fitted to the haul fleet after the mine identified a series of production-oriented challenges – including weight of the OEM bodies, the high cost of maintaining the bodies (and subsequent non-availability of the haul truck) and non-achievement of target payloads – impacting on performance and productivity of the load-haul fleet.
+The JECTM bodies were fitted to the haul fleet after the mine identified a series of production-oriented challenges.
+These included the weight of the OEM bodies, the high cost of maintaining the bodies (and subsequent non-availability of the haul truck), and the non-achievement of target payloads — which impacted the performance and productivity of the load-haul fleet.

-The customised bodies lifted payload capacity to 230 tonne per load – an increase of around 20 tonne per load over the OEM bodies – a direct result of the weight differential between the OEM tray and the JECTM body.
-Along with increased payload the body change-out improved haul fleet availability and performance as a result of less frequent unscheduled body repairs – an outcome of the replaceable floor in the JECTM body which eliminated the need for heavy, maintenance-intensive wear liner plates
+The customised bodies lifted the payload capacity to 230 tonnes per load.
+This was an increase of around 20 tonnes per load over the OEM bodies.
+A direct result of the weight differential between the OEM tray and the JECTM body.
+Along with increased payload, the body change-out improved haul fleet availability and performance as a result of less frequent unscheduled body repairs — an outcome of the replaceable floor in the JECTM body, which eliminated the need for heavy, maintenance-intensive wear liner plates

 Advanced steel and design maximising Haul Fleet PAYload, improved efficiency and reducing costs

-The lighter-weight modular design, features improved structural integrity for superior impact and wear resistance, extended fatigue life and lower maintenance costs – all targeted to maximised payload, improved cycle efficiency and significantly reduce total cost of ownership.
+The lighter-weight modular design features improved structural integrity for superior impact and wear resistance, extended fatigue life and lower maintenance costs.
+These improvements were designed to target maximised payload, improved cycle efficiency and a significant reduction in total cost of ownership.